Byoung-Yong/FilterCoffee/README.md

 The public recipe data are not used for coefficient fitting.
 Reported public finish time is used only for comparison after simulation.

-## Not Included

-The first rebuilt core does not include caffeine, electrochemistry, wall bypass, bed deformation, temperature evolution, or filter-specific clogging.
-These are later modules.

 ## Installation